zencd/free-xml-java-parser/README.md

 # free-xml-java-parser

 A very simple XML parser binding text into the given Java class structure.
+Written by zencd.

 ## Key features